afshaan4/ShakyRoads/README.md

 - [ ] get gps working
 - [ ] dump readings to a csv file
 - [ ] plot acceleration readings onto a map

+btw, the classes for the accelerometer and gps are most certainly written wrong, ill fix that when I learn more java, or when it breaks.